 There are two modes in this procedure:

-the MMTel Enabler server notifies the MMTel Enabler client in the UE to send application request messages to the MMTel Enabler server to request the profiles of data channel applications;
+the MMTel Enabler Server notifies the MMTel Enabler Client in the UE to send application request messages to the MMTel Enabler Server to request the profiles of data channel applications;

-the MMTel Enabler server sends the profiles to the UE directly after the UE subscribes to the profile notification.
+the MMTel Enabler Server sends the profiles to the UE directly after the UE subscribes to the profile notification.

 The two detailed procedures of DC application profiles updating on UE and the related information flow are specified in clause 8.3.3.2 and 8.3.3.3.